THE AMAZING and RELENTLESS HUMAN DEVELOPMENT of FOCUSSING

 Our developing abstract thought came to the inherant questions of "what am I?" and "why?", and we developed beliefs and ideas to ease our newly awakened mental insecurity.
 We found secure 'raison d'êtres'.

 In early human culture, beliefs and ideas, united a tribe.
 In simpler cultures with unquestioned customs, less choice and less contradictions, life was painful, but in different more practical ways, such as hunger and illness, and everyone had the same practical problems.
 And, everyone had the same beliefs.
+Each culture was secure in its unique habitual ruts.

 And it didn't really matter much if we all believed we were living on the back of the Great Turtle, or, the stars were the children of the sun and the moon, - because for our sense of identity and security, the confirmation of the tribe was far more important than the truth.